What is diamond colour?

 Blue Nile does not sell L-Z colour grade diamonds

 Diamonds in the L-Z range have a noticeably warm yellow hue which do not meet the quality and value standards at Blue Nile.
 We do, however, sell fancy coloured diamonds that are graded on a different scale and are highly prized.

+The best diamond colour is the one that fits your budget.
 The absence of colour in a diamond is the rarest and therefore, the most expensive.
 While the majority of our customers choose a D or E colour grade, many go with a beautiful near colourless grade to make the most of their budget and allocate more on the best cut that they can afford (which gives them more sparkle).

 Deciding whether or not you want to spend more on diamond colour grade is partly related to the size and shape of the diamond that you are considering, and your setting preference.
 You can save by knowing how colour affects these attributes.